onesteinbv/dns01/doc/Documentation.md

   The back-off time will move in a configurable window depending on whether the probes succeed (value is reduced), or fail (value is increased).

   Setting the low, high, and initial backoff times to the same value will disable backoff scaling and force a constant interval.
-See also [Lego behavior](#traefiklego-behaviors).
+See also [lego behavior](#traefiklego-behaviors).

 The final outcome is decided by whichever comes first: